Folkor1/CI_PP3_EnterTheMatrix/README.md

 </details>

-9. As a site owner I want the users to have a perfect understanding of what the program do.
+9. As a site owner, I want the users to have a perfect understanding of what the program do.

 | **Feature**   | **Action**                    | **Expected Result**          | **Actual Result** |
 | ------------- | ----------------------------- | ---------------------------- | ----------------- |